 |Observation Deck 101F *||09:00 – 21:00 (last admission: 20:15)|

 * Floor 101 is being renovated during June 2023, so both 101F and Skyline 460 will be unavailable from 1 – 30 June.

 Times may differ on public holidays

-|Priority||1,200||Purchase||Skip the queue|
+|Fast-Track||1,200||Purchase||Skip the queue|

-|Consession||540||Children above 115cm & students|
+|Concession||540||Children above 115cm & students|